Macavitymadcap/qorthos/gazetteers/theology.md

 priests and clerics of all faiths trying their hardest to encourage devotion in the masses, throughout Qor’thos religion dwindled.
 Churches were abandoned and some even cast their eyes to the Dævar to fill the supernatural void in their lives.
-Then, in 235 AD the first of the avatars appeared when Lumeros the servant of Lorothai burst into his lord’s temple in Lepia as a searing stream of light, instructing mortals to keep the faith.
+Then, in 1209AD the first of the avatars appeared when Lumeros the servant of Lorothai burst into his lord's temple in Lepia as a searing stream of light, instructing mortals to keep the faith.

 The Avar had been busying themselves, outfitting their respective cells as they